Rapporter/rapport/_includes/usage.md

 /tmp/RtmpyEDSZb/file12c8cb13.png
 {% endhighlight %}

 Here instead of the known [`tpl.example`](/functions#tpl.example) we used directly [`rapport`](/functions#rapport) which takes the above described input parameters.
 As you can see the descriptive statistics table is gone, instead we got a histogram.
 Or at least a path to a png - which holds that image.
-You can find that file after running tha above command with a modified path (based on `tempfile()`) on your local machine and check it out, we have attached that [here](demo/3f5075e30419f077ee974a022dd89e33.png).
+You can find that file after running the above command with a modified path (based on `tempfile()`) on your local machine and check it out, we have attached that [here](demo/3f5075e30419f077ee974a022dd89e33.png).

 Well, this is a quite rough way of checking out plots generated in a template :)